-My Hands-On Review of Give-n-Go Travel Underwear by ExOfficio
+Hands-On Review of Give-N-Go Travel Underwear by ExOfficio

 Note: ExOfficio underwear isn’t just for travel.
-They are great for everything from exercising to everyday use.
-Many people say these are the best underwear and they won’t wear anything else.
+It’s great for everything from exercising to everyday use.
+Many people say this is the best underwear and they won’t wear anything else.

-The main thing I love about these underwear is that they’re super breathable.
+The main thing I love about this underwear is that it’s super breathable.
 This is especially great during the summer to help keep things light and airy.
-And if you do work up a sweat, these underwear will naturally dry out much quicker than underwear made of cotton or other materials.
-In the image below I held the underwear up to my camera and you can see how sheer the underwear is (don’t worry, you can’t see through them when you’re wearing them).
+And if you do work up a sweat, this underwear will naturally dry out much quicker than underwear made of cotton or other materials.
+In the image below I held the underwear up to my camera and you can see how sheer the underwear is (don’t worry, you can’t see through it when you’re wearing it).

-The Give-n-Go underwear are made out of a high performance 94% Nylon/6% Lyrca blend that air-dries extremely quickly.
-After a long work out I found that these were dry much faster than any other underwear I’ve owned.
+The Give-N-Go underwear is made out of a high performance 94% Nylon/6% Lyrca blend that air-dries extremely quickly.
+After a long workout, I found that these were dry much faster than any other underwear I’ve owned.
 If you’re traveling, these can be washed in a sink and they’ll be dry in the morning — this means you only need to take a few pairs since they’re so easy to wash.

-The nylon/Lycra blend, along with the special weave of the fabric, naturally wicks away sweat from your skin.
+The Nylon/Lycra blend, along with the special weave of the fabric, naturally wicks away sweat from your skin.
 This really helps keep you comfortable.
-If you sweat a lot you can pair these underwear with Anti Monkey Butt powder or Gold Bond Body Powder for extra comfort.
+If you sweat a lot, you can pair this underwear with Anti Monkey Butt powder or Gold Bond Body Powder for extra comfort.

 Stops Odor-Causing Bacteria

-ExOfficio says the fabric is treated with Aegis Microbe Shield — I have no idea what this is, but I do know I can wear these underwear for 3 days and they still do not smell.
-This is nice because it means you don’t have to wash them as often.
+ExOfficio says the fabric is treated with Aegis Microbe Shield — I have no idea what this is, but I do know I can wear this underwear for 3 days and it still doesn’t smell.
+This is nice because it means you don’t have to wash it as often.

-As mentioned above, you can easily wash these underwear in the sink and they’ll dry in a few hours.
+As mentioned above, you can easily wash this underwear in the sink and it’ll dry in a few hours.
 I thought I would show you all how to wash them and I’ll record how long they take to air-dry.

 The drying time will vary.
-It perfect conditions it will take about three-four hours to dry, but the longest they’ll take is around eight hours.
+In perfect conditions it will take about three to four hours to dry, but the longest they’ll take is around eight hours.

-It is easy to see why ExOfficio Give-n-Go underwear has earned such a loyal following.
+It is easy to see why ExOfficio Give-N-Go underwear has earned such a loyal following.
 They are super comfortable and I wish I could replace all my underwear with these.
-However, at $20-$26 per pair (via ExOfficio.com) they are a bit pricey when compared to normal underwear — but there are a lot of people who feel the price is justified.
-Be sure to check out ExOfficio on Amazon.com because you can often find the underwear cheaper there.
-Click here to view all the mens and the women’s versions.
+However, at $20-$26 per pair (via ExOfficio.com), they are a bit pricey when compared to normal underwear — but there are a lot of people who feel the price is justified.
+Be sure to check out ExOfficio on Amazon because you can often find the underwear cheaper there.
+Click here to view all the men’s and women’s versions.

 Support The Savvy Backpacker